ashushaw04/APMC_Argo_Challenge/README.md

 * [Images](https://github.com/ashushaw04/APMC_Argo_Challenge/tree/master/Images) - Containing all   the plots generated

-## Methodology
+## Methodology For the Analysis

 > Please Note
-> (the Jupyternotebook contains the complete intuiton and the steps involved with more details about the whole process)
+> (the Jupyter Notebook contains the complete intuiton and the steps involved with more details about the whole process)

 ## 1. Initial Data Preparation
 ## 2. Outlier Removal